A1vinSmith/SharpShooter/Readme.md

 Examples of some use cases are provided below:

 ### Stageless JavaScript ###
+Have to run it under the main folder of SharpShooter due to the python script hardcode dependency path.
 ```
 sudo python2 SharpShooter.py --payload js --dotnetver 4 --stageless --rawscfile ~/data/4.2.6/shell.txt --output shell